Daratrixx/RoN-Ai-Core/README.md

   - [X] Automatically adjust worker assignment to fulfil priorities
     - [ ] Bug: reassigned workers sometimes do not switch tasks
     - [ ] Bug: sometimes multiple workers are assigned to the same farm when there are farms with no workers assigned
+    - [ ] Bug: sometimes the AI looses track of worker assignments
 - 20% Army management
   - [X] Army gather point
     - [X] Bug: Army gather point is sometimes on the wrong side of the base